Building A Stocks Price Notifier App Using React, Apollo GraphQL And Hasura

 Trusted by 200,000+ folks.

-In this article, we’ll learn how to build an event-based application and send a web-push notification when a particular event is triggered.
-We’ll set up database tables, events, and scheduled triggers on the Hasura GraphQL engine and wire up the GraphQL endpoint to the front-end application to record the stock price preference of the user.
+In this article, Ankita Masand will show you how to build an event-based application and send a web-push notification when a particular event is triggered.
+She’ll set up database tables, events, and scheduled triggers on the Hasura GraphQL engine and wire up the GraphQL endpoint to the front-end application to record the stock price preference of the user.

 The concept of getting notified when the event of your choice has occurred has become popular compared to being glued onto the continuous stream of data to find that particular occurrence yourself.
 People prefer to get relevant emails/messages when their preferred event has occurred as opposed to being hooked on the screen to wait for that event to happen.
 The events-based terminology is also quite common in the world of software.